‘We need to be super careful with AI. Potentially more dangerous than nukes.’

 Musk is a man whose career we have followed closely.
 Not one to cash in his chips and settle himself comfortable on his own island.
 He has set up Telstar: the electric car makers.
 Space X is charged with making Moon travel a reality for members of the public (granted rich members) and not just the province of astronauts.

 So as to counter any claims that his tweet was the mad rumbling of a mad billionaire; a new Howard Hughes, bear in mind his latest venture.
-Musk’s, very real worries that we are indeed living in some form of computer simulation, an artificial world, has led him to invest in the artificial intelligence research company, Vicarious.
-The companies co-founder Scott Phoenix has that they intend to build, ‘a computer that thinks like a person – except it doesn’t have to eat or sleep.’
+Musk’s very real worries that we are indeed living in some form of computer simulation, an artificial world, has led him to invest in the artificial intelligence research company, Vicarious.
+The companies co-founder Scott Phoenix has said that they intend to build, ‘a computer that thinks like a person – except it doesn’t have to eat or sleep.’

 For Musk, a real-life Tony Stark, (not yet Iron Man!) an investment is an opportunity to immerse himself into the AI world and monitor future advances.
 Other backers include the likes of Mark Zuckerberg and Amazon’s Jeff Bezos, so with blue-chip patrons such as the aforementioned trio we expect to hear more about Vicarious.